eight04/linkify-plus-plus/README.md

 ### Embed images
 If the url ends with `jpg|png|gif|jpeg`, create an image object and insert into link.

+### Don't embed images under following elements
+If the link is a child of these element, don't embed image.

 ### Allow non-ascii character
 Let url match unicode characters. (e.g. `http://www.bücher.ch`)